PurrNet/PurrDocs/systems-and-modules/network-manager/network-prefabs.md

 # Network Prefabs

+When you spawn an object over the network, the other side needs to know which prefab to instantiate.
+The server might say "spawn prefab #7", but if the client doesn't have the same list of prefabs in the same order, it'll spawn the wrong thing or fail entirely.
+Network Prefabs solve this by giving all machines a shared registry of prefabs that PurrNet can reference by ID.

 The Network Prefabs is a scriptable object used by PurrNet to cross identify prefabs.
 This is used for [spawning and despawning](../network-identity/spawning-and-despawning/) of objects.

 This is set as a reference on your [NetworkManager](./)